jmandel/kiln/README.md

 - **Persistence**: All state (steps, artifacts, links) is stored in the browser's IndexedDB (with LocalStorage fallback) for durability across sessions.
 - **Extensibility**: Easily define new workflows by composing phases and tasks in TypeScript.

-This project demonstrates a full pipeline for clinical documentation: from narrative synthesis to structured FHIR export, making it ideal for healthcare AI applications.
+The project implements a pipeline for clinical documentation: from narrative synthesis to structured FHIR export.

 ## How Generation Works

-Kiln's workflow for generating clinical narratives and FHIR documents follows a structured, iterative pipeline.
-The approach emphasizes **granular decomposition** (breaking tasks into small, cacheable steps), **iterative refinement** (draft → critique → approve/rewrite loops), and **standards compliance** (FHIR validation with terminology resolution).
-This ensures high-quality outputs while allowing precise debugging and resumption.
+The workflow for generating clinical narratives and FHIR documents follows a structured pipeline with **granular decomposition** (breaking tasks into small, cacheable steps), **iterative refinement** (draft → critique → approve/rewrite loops), and **standards compliance** (FHIR validation with terminology resolution).

 The current workflow (`buildDocumentWorkflow` in `src/workflows.ts`) consists of six main phases, executed sequentially.
-Each phase uses the LLM (via `ctx.callLLM()`) for creative and analytical tasks, with built-in caching to avoid re-execution of unchanged steps.
-The pipeline is designed to be realistic and evidence-based, drawing from clinical documentation best practices.
+Each phase uses the LLM (via `ctx.callLLM()`) for tasks, with built-in caching to avoid re-execution of unchanged steps.

 ### 1. Planning Phase
    - **Goal**: Create a high-level structure for the narrative.